What is Product Certification for Channel Partners?

 - Define Certification Tiers: Create levels like associate, professional, and expert.
 Each tier has different requirements.

-- Develop Training Content: Build courses, manuals, and online modules.
-Ensure content is clear and practical.
+- Develop Training Content: Build courses, manuals, and online modules, ensuring content is clear and practical.

-- Create Assessment Methods: Design exams, hands-on labs, or project submissions.
-These measure actual skill.
+- Create Assessment Methods: Design exams, hands-on labs, or project submissions to measure actual skill.

-- Establish a Certification Platform: Use a partner portal or learning management system (LMS).
-This manages training and tracking.
+- Establish a Certification Platform: Use a partner portal or learning management system (LMS) to manage training and tracking.

-- Launch and Promote: Announce the certification program to partners.
-Explain its benefits clearly.
+- Launch and Promote: Announce the certification program to partners, explaining its benefits clearly.

-- Maintain and Update: Regularly review content and exams.
-Keep them current with product changes.
+- Maintain and Update: Regularly review content and exams, keeping them current with product changes.

 5. Best Practices vs Pitfalls